brianshumate/vaultron/README.md

 Ensure that you have set a value for `TF_VAR_vault_flavor` or replace it with the path to the Vaultron flavor you are using.

-If you are already familiar with Vault, but would like to save time by rapidly initializing, unsealing, and enabling a wide range of authentication and secret backends, execute the `blazing_sword` script to do all of this for you. `blazing_sword` uses the additional Terraform configuration in `blazing_sword/main.tf`.
+If you are already familiar with Vault, and would like to save time by rapidly initializing, unsealing, and enabling a wide range of authentication and secret backends, execute the `blazing_sword` script to do all of this for you.
+The `blazing_sword` script uses the additional Terraform configuration located in `blazing_sword/main.tf`.

-If you are familiar with Terraform you can also use Terraform commands instead, but you'll need to manually specify the `CONSUL_HTTP_ADDR` and `VAULT_ADDR` environment variables before you can access either the Consul or Vault instances.
+If you are familiar with Terraform, you can also use Terraform commands instead, but you'll need to manually specify the `CONSUL_HTTP_ADDR` and `VAULT_ADDR` environment variables before you can access either the Consul or Vault instances.

 ```shell
 $ export CONSUL_HTTP_ADDR="127.0.0.1:8500" \